 The Independent Sample t-Test was conducted to determine whether the comparison group (charter school students) performed differently than the control group (non-charter school students) on the statewide ELA, math, and science assessments.
 For the analyses that follow, the comparison and control groups are aggregated from all of the charter schools.
 In other words, all of the charter school students are combined into one large group to assess for overall group differences.
-The results of the t-tests are summarized in Table 37.
+The results of the t-tests are summarized in Table 38.

 On the statewide ELA, math, and science assessments, the comparison group (charter school students) perform no differently than the control group (non-charter school students).
 On the science assessment, the average scale score for the comparison group was a little higher than the average scale score for the control group.
+The findings are detailed as follows:

-The findings are as follows:
+- The performance on the ELA assessment for the charter school students was similar to the performance of the non-charter school students. - On the math assessment, the mean scale score for the control group was similar to the mean scale core for the comparison group.

-- The performance on the ELA assessment for the charter school students was statistically similar to the performance of the non-charter school students.
-The mean scale score for the control group (2548.3) was approximately 5.0 scale score points higher than the comparison group (2543.3), but the group means were statistically similar. - On the math assessment, the mean scale score for the control group (2536.0) was approximately 4.3 scale score points higher than the comparison group (2531.7), but the group means were statistically similar. - The average scale score for the comparison group (684.7) was approximately 5.2 scale score points higher than the average scale score for the control group (679.4) on the science assessment, but the means were statistically similar.
+• The average scale score for the comparison group was similar to the mean scale score for the control group on the science assessment.

-Assessment Students Mean Scale Score Comparison Group Charter Students Mean Scale Score Control Group Non-Charter Students Mean Scale Score Difference
+Assessment Students in each Group (N) Mean Scale Score Comparison Group Charter Students Mean Scale Score Control Group Non-Charter Students Mean Scale Score Difference

 ELA 1405 2543.3 2545.6 2.25

 Math 1405 2531.7 2532.8 1.08

 Science 470 684.7 678.1 -6.52

-Table 37: Scale score differences based on charter school enrollment.
+Table 9: Scale score differences based on charter school enrollment.